enjoy-digital/litex-acorn-baseboard/README.md

                                  / _ )___ ____ ___ / /  ___  ___ ________/ /
                                 / _  / _ `(_-</ -_) _ \/ _ \/ _ `/ __/ _  /
                                /____/\_,_/___/\__/_.__/\___/\_,_/_/  \_,_/
-                                       Copyright 2021 / Enjoy-Digital
+                                    Copyright 2021-2022 / Enjoy-Digital

 [> Intro
 --------

 ![](hardware/acorn-baseboard-proto.jpg)

-The LiteX-Acorn-Baseboard is a baseboard developed around the SQRL's Acorn board (or Nite/LiteFury) expanding their possibilities with:
+The LiteX-Acorn-Baseboards are baseboards developed around the SQRL's Acorn board (or Nite/LiteFury) expanding their possibilities with:

+**Standard variant:**
 - A PCIe X1 connector.
 - A SFP connector.
 - A M2 SATA slot.